Informações e links de organismos a contactar por morte.

 Although there is a certainty about death, the pain it causes is can make it hard to see things clearly.
 To help you through such times, Santos & Bárbara have brought together information and links to the entities that you need to contact.
-However, if you would prefer, you can just give us a ring and we will take the weight off your mind by managing everything for you.
+However, if you would prefer, you can just contact us and we will take the weight off your mind by managing everything for you.

 Legal Obligations